muiplayer/hello-muiplayer/docs/docs/joinUs/contact.md

-## Development assistance
+## Technical Support

-If you encounter problems during the development process, you can get in touch with me from here to provide you with the most direct [technical support](https://gum.co/ZhDmv)</u>
+If you encounter problems during the development process, you can get in touch with us to provide you with the most direct [technical support](https://gum.co/ZhDmv)</u>